adrienvidal/starter-gulp-for-single-page-app/README.md

-# Front-end Boilerplate using Sass and Gulp 4
+#  Very simple Gulp starter for single page app

-## Very simple Gulp starter for single page app
+## Init App

 * Clone or download this Git repo onto your computer.
 * Install [Node.js](https://nodejs.org/en/) if you don't have it yet.